Linus Pauling: Personal life

 Pauling married Ava Helen Miller on June 17, 1923.
-The marriage lasted until Ava Pauling's death in 1981.
+The marriage lasted until her death in 1981.
 They had four children.
-Linus Carl Jr. (born 1925) became a psychiatrist; Peter (1931–2003) a crystallographer at University College London; Edward Crellin (1937–1997) a biologist; and Linda Helen (born 1932) married noted Caltech geologist and glaciologist Barclay Kamb.
+Linus Carl Jr. (1925–2023) became a psychiatrist; Peter (1931–2003) a crystallographer at University College London; Edward Crellin (1937–1997) a biologist; and Linda Helen (born 1932) married noted Caltech geologist and glaciologist Barclay Kamb.

 Pauling was raised as a member of the Lutheran Church, but later joined the Unitarian Universalist Church.
 Two years before his death, in a published dialogue with Buddhist philosopher Daisaku Ikeda, Pauling publicly declared his atheism.

 On January 30, 1960, Pauling and his wife were using a cabin about 80 mi south of Monterey, California, and he decided to go for a walk on a coastal trail.
 He got lost and tried to climb the rocky cliff, but reached a large overhanging rock about 300 ft above the ocean.
 He decided it was safest to stay there, and meanwhile he was reported missing.
 He spent a sleepless night on the cliff before being found after almost 24 hours.